herakleitos/Test/DialogflowTest/Intent.md

 |entityId | integer | no | yes |id of entity marked on one question.
 |entityLabel | string | no | yes |label to distinguish same entity marked on one question.

-#### EntityCollectionFormFields Json Format
+#### EntityCollectionFormField Json Format
-EntityCollectionFormFields is represented as simple flat json objects with the following keys:
+EntityCollectionFormField is represented as simple flat json objects with the following keys:

 |Name| Type| Read-only    | Mandatory | Description
 | ------------- |--------------------- | ---------- | -------------------- | ------------------